|Approved by:||The President|

-The Office of Marketing and Communications reserves the right to review all requests for photography and videography services to ensure that the client has a specific institutional need for photographs/videos and that the photographer's/videographer's time is used in a way that best serves the University's needs.
+The Division of University Communications reserves the right to review all requests for photography and videography services to ensure that the client has a specific institutional need for photographs/videos and that the photographer's/videographer's time is used in a way that best serves the University's needs.

 If the University photographer/videographer is unavailable for a client, the photographer/videographer can recommend a freelance photographer/videographer.
 The client is responsible for contacting the freelance photographer/videographer and paying for their services.